5 things to know about Japan’s World War II surrender

 Five questions and answers about Japan’s surrender:

-Q: What is V-J Day?
+Q: WHAT IS V-J DAY?

 A: An abbreviation for Victory over Japan Day, marked by the United States and its allies in the war and by the Asian victims of Japan who won their liberation from years of atrocities and oppression.
 Some countries, including Britain, Australia, the Netherlands and the Koreas, mark Japan’s surrender on Aug.
 15. Others, including the United States, mark the day on Sept.
 2, while the Philippines, China and Russia observe Sept.
 3. Japan mourns for its war dead on Aug.
 15 in a solemn ceremony attended by the emperor, political leaders and veterans’ families.